-The US SAILING Small Boat Sailing Level 1 Instructor Course, is designed to provide sailing instructors with information on how to teach more safely, effectively, and creatively.
+The US SAILING Small Boat Sailing Level 1 Instructor Course, is a 4-day, 40-hour course designed to provide sailing instructors with information on how to teach more safely, effectively, and creatively.
 The goal of the program is to produce highly qualified instructors, thereby reducing risk exposure for sailing programs.
 Topics covered in the course include: classroom and on-the-water teaching techniques, risk management, safety issues, lesson planning, creative activities, ethical concerns, and sports physiology and psychology.